westerndigitalcorporation/cdl-tools/README.md

 ioengine=libaio
 iodepth=32
 cmdprio_percentage=20
-cmdprio_class=4
-cmdprio=2
+cmdprio_hint=2
 ```

-Will issue a random 128KB read commands at a queue depth of 32 with 20% of the
+Will issue random 128KB read commands at a queue depth of 32 with 20% of the
 commands using the read duration limits descriptor 2.

-Using the *cmdprio_split* option, different duration limits can be combined in
+Using the *cmdprio_bssplit* option, different duration limits can be combined
-the same workload for different percentage of commands.
+in the same workload for different percentage of commands.
 For instance, the
 following fio job definition:

 ```